nicolus/orchard/README.md

 ## Usage

-Since Orchard is borrows a lot from Laravel Homestead, most of what you can do is very similar.
+Since Orchard borrows a lot from Laravel Homestead, most of what you can do is very similar.

 Serve a website from a directory (don't forget to make the domain point to 127.0.0.1 in your hosts file):
 ```